-3.3.2 LPD Sensor Input
+3.4.17 LPD Sensor Input

 A Label Present Detector connector port is provided on the right side panel of the printer to operate the optional LPD sensor.
-The LPD sensor detects when media is present on the output side of the printer, and is used in conjunction with the tag/tear and peel-n-dispense commands.
-A potentiometer is labeled as "RANGE" and is used to adjust the detection range of the sensor.
+The LPD sensor detects when media is present on the output side of the printer, and is used in conjunction with the tag/tear, peel-n-dispense, and autoload commands.
 The maximum detection range may be adjusted from 0.20" to 0.85" measured from the surface of the sensor to the reflecting surface of the media.
 A red LED is provided (located left of the port) as a visual reference indicating media detection.
 If using either the ^D97 tag/tear or ^D98 peel-n-dispense commands, the printer will also issue the >TAKE LABEL< response when an enquiry request is issued.

-3.3.3 Sensor Inputs 1 and 2
+3.4.18 Sensor Inputs 1 and 2